abdulsamad100/Code-Optimizer/README.md

 # Code Optimizer

 **Code Optimizer** is a Node.js CLI tool that removes comments, trims whitespace, and formats source code for better readability.
-It supports C, C++, Java, and Python source files, mimicking the basic formatting you'd get by pressing `Alt + Shift + F` in VSCode.
+It supports C, C++, Java, and Python source files, mimicking the basic formatting.

 ## 🚀 Features